Nara-Network/nara-stable-ovault/docs/PROJECT_STRUCTURE.md

 User on Chain A (Spoke)
     ↓ Deposit USDC
 Bridge to Hub Chain
-    ↓ Mint USDe
+    ↓ Mint nUSD
-    ↓ Stake for sUSDe
+    ↓ Stake for snUSD
-Bridge sUSDe to Chain B (Spoke)
+Bridge snUSD to Chain B (Spoke)
     ↓ Hold & Earn Rewards
 Bridge back to Hub
-    ↓ Unstake for USDe
+    ↓ Unstake for nUSD
     ↓ Redeem for USDC
 ```